eoscanada/eos-bios/README.md

-      2. If the `eosio::net_api_plugin` isn't enabled, `eos-bios` would also print the `config.ini` snippet needed, the operator does it manually and boots is node.
+      2. If the `eosio::net_api_plugin` isn't enabled, `eos-bios` would also print the `config.ini` snippet needed, the operator does it manually and boots is node, which would connect to the Boot node.

-      3. `eos-bios` would then wait for an ENTER keypress to continue.

     * At this point, the network syncs, shouldn't be too long.

-    * The 21 ABPs poll their node until they get the hash of block 1.
+    * The 21 ABPs poll their node (through `--bp-api-address`) until they obtain the hash of block 1.
 They used the `private_key_used` in the _Kickstart data_ to re-sign block 1, proving it was the BIOS Boot node.

-      * If it wasn't, yel on social media.
-Again, good rehearsal should prevent this.
+      * If it wasn't, sabotage the network (see below).
+A few good rehearsals should prevent this.

+    * The 21 verify that all of the 21 that were voted have their account properly set up with the pubkey in the `launch.yaml` file, otherwise they sabotage the network (if they can and they're not the ones that were left out with no account/key)

+    * `eos-bios` pushes a signed transactions to `eosio` system contract, with the `regproducer` action (with `--eosio-my-account` and the matching `eosio_public_key` in the matching `producers` definition in `launch.yaml`), effectively registering the producer on the chain.

-    * When all checks are done `eos-bios` will poll the node and try to discover all the other participants.
+    * When all checks are done `eos-bios` will poll the node and try to discover all the other participants, and display them on screen.

   * At this point, BIOS Boot node is back to normal, as one of the 50+ persons waiting for which nothing has happened (except perhaps